doc4d/docs/docs/API/DataStoreClass.md

 The `.clearAllRemoteContexts()` function <!-- REF #DataStoreClass.clearAllRemoteContexts().Summary -->clears all the attributes for all the active contexts in the datastore<!-- END REF -->.

-This function is mainly used for debugging purposes.
-One thing to keep in mind is that the debugger sends requests to the server and queries all the dataclass attributes to display them.
-This can pollute your contexts with unnecessary data.
+This function is mainly used in the context of debugging.
+One thing to keep in mind is that when you open the debugger, it sends requests to the server and queries all the dataclass attributes to display them.
+This can overload your contexts with unnecessary data.

 In such cases, you can use `.clearAllRemoteContexts()` to clear your contexts and keep them clean.